wistia/wistia-open-docs/_posts/oauth2.md

 3. Click the "register your app" link at the bottom.
 This opens the OAuth Applications page.
 4. Go to Actions > New Application.
-5. Enter a name, a brief description, and a callback URL (also known as a Redirect URI in OAuth2 jargon) for your app.
+5. Enter a name, a brief description, and a Redirect URI (also known as a Callback URL in some circles) for your app.
 These can be changed later, so don't fret too much over them.
 Click Save.
 6. Your app should now be visible in the list of OAuth Applications.
 7. Click the name of your app, or Edit, to get credentials and update your